 Location: Generally southern Bay-side San Mateo County (San Mateo through Menlo Park)

 Whether you already have a productive garden or fruit trees, or simply an empty corner you’re willing to share, EGC welcomes you to the Garden Steward family!

-In exchange for EGC’s assistance, Garden Stewards pledge to donate to EGC all excess harvest beyond which the Garden Steward residents can consume themselves.
+In exchange for EGC’s assistance with installation and maintenance, Garden Stewards pledge to donate to EGC all excess harvest beyond which the Garden Steward residents can consume themselves.
 EGC will coordinate harvesting the excess and transporting it to our local food distribution partners for distribution to community members in need.

 Using your skills to promote public health, environmentally-friendly sustainable agriculture and improved food security for our communities – where do you sign up?
 Here, of course!
 EGC depends on the generosity of many professional service providers.
 From the landscape designers who make our urban farms both functional and beautiful, to the landscape and general contractors who make them a reality, to the marketers, grant writers, CPAs and attorneys who keep us humming, EGC is grateful for any donation of professional services and related materials.

 EGC is a charity that is recognized as tax-exempt by the IRS under section 501(c)(3), and gift acknowledgments of your in-kind services donation will be provided.
 Please email firstname.lastname@example.org.